creatubbles/ctb-api-android/README.md

 5. `UploadRepository` - for upload media (images, videos) to server
 6. `LandingUrlsRepository` - for fetching landing urls
 7. `ActivityRepository` - for fetching list of activities
+8. `CustomStyleRepository` - for operations on user's custom style

 ## Preview
 ### Demo